 Seven Sisters Trail Race was first run in 1991.
 It has always donated all net proceeds to the Friends of the Mt.
 Holyoke Range, a nonprofit organization that helps the Massachusetts Department of Conservation & Recreation (DCR) purchase, preserve, and steward land in the Mt.
 Holyoke Range.
 In addition, the Friends also has numerous programs that promote the Range, like their Summit House Concert Series.
 Since Seven Sisters’ first edition, the race has donated more than $100,000 to the Friends.

 The race follows the New England National Scenic Trail (NET) in a westerly direction from Route 116 at the Notch in South Amherst.
 It quickly joins the NET due west, following the ridgeline to Old Mountain Road in Hadley and then retraces the route back to Route 116.
 The singletrack trail is marked with white, rectangular blazes.
 A copy of the map can be found here.
 The trail is marked as “M-M” on the map.

 You are required to carry your own water.
 There are 2 staffed water stops for refilling your hydration system at roughly miles 2 and 4 on the way out, and the same stops are at miles 8 and 10 on the way back.
 The turnaround at mile 6 is staffed and offers water, fruit, gels, and other goodies.
 This a cup-less race.
 As trail runners, we seek to protect our natural resources.

 While outbound, runners must reach the turn-around in 2.5hrs; and reach the Summit House while inbound in 3hrs.
 Anyone not making those cutoffs will be removed from the race.
 Data shows that the second half is slower for just about all runners–it is uphill coming back.

 Awards will be given to Top Three Overall finishers and the Top Runner in each age group (under 29, 30-39, 40-49.
 50-59, 60+) in the male and female categories.

-Bagels, fruits, yogurt, cookies and beverages will be available.
+Pizza, fruits, cookies and beverages will be available.

 Parking opens at 7am on race day.
 There is limited parking at the Bunker lot.
 Please consider carpooling to the race.
 The Bunker lot closes at 2pm.
 All vehicles must be out of the Bunker lot by 2pm.